Have you ever wanted to teach English in China?

 So how do you get a job to teach English in China?

 Although sometimes recruiters can get a negative reputation, they can also be a good source to pair you up with a school.
-ESL jobs in China are usually by tutoring or teaching in an academy, public school, from kindergarten to university.
+TEFL jobs in China are usually by tutoring or teaching in an academy, public school, from kindergarten to university.

 How much money can you make when to teach English in China?